 Similar to Alternative A, potential non-gaming substitution effects represent a small portion of total economic activity that would be generated by Alternative B. As shown in Table 4.7-4, the estimated hotel substitution effect of Alternative B would be the same as under Alternative A, but as no large-scale sporting goods store is proposed under Alternative B, there would be no substitution effect to the large-scale retail market.
 As discussed in Section 4.7.1, it is likely that the operation of the proposed casino would stimulate local retail and restaurant businesses by drawing customers from outside the local area.

 This effect is anticipated to offset any substitution effects to local retail businesses.
 Substitution effects to local area hotels are estimated at 2.9 percent of the revenue of those hotels during the first year of stabilized operations (Table 4.7-4) and declining in subsequent years.
 Because Alternative B does not include a large-scale retail component, impacts to such local businesses would be zero (Table 4.7-4).

-similar to those described in Section 4.7.1.
+Substitution effects from the event center, which is the same size under Alternatives A and B, would be similar to those described in Section 4.7.1.
 Thus, as with Alternative A, no significant non-gaming substitution effects would occur as a result of Alternative B.